An extended type system with lambda-typed lambda-expressions

 Finally, we need a lemma for the case of a declaration $x:\prim$. \begin{lem}[$\prim$-Declaration property] For all $a$ and $b$: $x:\prim\sgv a:b$ implies that $b\neqv x$. \end{lem} \begin{proof} Due to Lemma~\ref{rd.type} (subject reduction) we may assume that $a\in\nf$.
 The various cases of Lemma~\ref{type.decomp} imply that $b\neqv x$ in case $a$ is an abstraction, a sum, a product, a protected definition, a case distinction, or an injection.
 Hence by definition of $\nf$, it remains to look at the case $a\in\de$.
-By definition of $\de$, since $x:\prim\sgv a$, $a$ can only be a variable $x$ or a negated variable $\myneg x$ and obviously $b\eqv\prim$.
-The property follows since $\prim\neqv x$. \end{proof} \begin{thm}[Consistency of \dcalc] There is no expression $a$ such that $\sgv a$ and $\sgv a:[x:\prim]x$. \end{thm} \begin{proof} Assume that there is an expression $a$ with $\sgv a$ and $\sgv a:[x:\prim]x$.
-By Theorem~\ref{sn.valid} (strong normalization) and by Definition~\ref{vnf} we know that there is a normal form $a'\in\nf$ with $a\rd a'$.
+By definition of $\de$, since $x:\prim\sgv a$, $a$ can only be a variable $x$ or a negated variable $\myneg x$ and therefore obviously $b\eqv\prim$.
+The property follows since $\prim\neqv x$. \end{proof} \begin{thm}[Consistency of \dcalc] There is no expression $a$ such that $\sgv a:[x:\prim]x$. \end{thm} \begin{proof} Assume that there is an expression $a$ with $\sgv a:[x:\prim]x$.
+By Theorem~\ref{sn.valid} (strong normalization) we know that there is a normal form $a':=\nf(a)$ with $a\rd a'$.
 By Lemma~\ref{valid.rd} we know that $\sgv a'$.
 By Theorem~\ref{rd.type} (subject reduction) we know that $\sgv a':[x:\prim]x$.

-Since $a'\in\nf$, by Lemma~\ref{nf.regular} there is a $c$ where $\sgv\binbop{x}{\prim}{c}:[x:\prim]x$.
+By Lemma~\ref{vnf.basic} we know that $a'\in\nf$, hence, by Lemma~\ref{nf.regular} there is an expression $c$ where $\sgv\binbop{x}{\prim}{c}:[x:\prim]x$.
 By Lemma~\ref{abs.decomp} this implies $x:\prim\sgv c:x$.
 By Lemma~\ref{primdec} this implies that $x\neqv x$.
 Thus we have inferred a contradiction and therefore the proposition is true. \end{proof} \begin{rem}[Limitations of the consistency result] Lemma~\ref{cons} shows that there is no inherent flaw in the type mechanism of \dcalc\ by which one could prove anything from nothing.
-Note that the consistency result is limited to empty environments, hence it does not cover the use of negation or casting axioms (see Section~\ref{typing}).
+Note that the consistency result is limited to empty contexts, hence it does not cover the use of negation or casting axioms (see Section~\ref{typing}).
 Furthermore, it remains an open issue if we can generalize the empty type $[x:\prim]x$ to $[x:a]x$ with $\sgv a$. \end{rem}